PetrochukM/HParams/README.md

 - A hyperparameter is set but not declared.
 - A hyperparameter type is incorrect.

 Finally, HParams is built with developer experience in mind.
-The errors thrown by HParams are verbose to ensure a swift resolution.
+HParams includes 13 errors and 6 warnings to help catch and resolve issues quickly.

 ## Examples